mysterycodesociety/sinatra-app/create_restful_route.md

 | /photos/:id      | DELETE    | destroy  | I am deleting a single photo |

-You created the routes for '/users/'' and '/users/:id'.
+You created the routes for '/users/' and '/users/:id'.
 See if you can complete a set of restful routes for users.

-If you finish that, create a set of restful routes for tweets.

 FYI: